bitmakerlabs/wdi-october-2017/07-debugging-and-testing-in-ruby/README.md

 ## Agenda
 1. What's a bug?
 2. Good habits for avoiding bugs
-3. Debugging techniques
+3. Debugging techniques and tools
-4. Tools for debugging

 ## Debugging